dylan-jayatilaka/tonto/README.md

 Of course, you will have to know something about programming.
 * I hope you know how to use `git`?
-* We use the `foo` preprocessor which converts to Fortran95, so knowing something about modern Fortran is essential.
+* We use the `foo` preprocessor which converts to `Fortran03`, so knowing something about modern `Fortran` is essential.
 * There is a description of `foo` on some web pages, but probably it is easier to look at the code.
 * Also, we use an object oriented style; each file represents an abstract data type or class.
 * All objects are "friends" and the derived types are in the `types.foo` file.